candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 --
 # Truststores - The Devil is in the Details
+- A repository of trusted CAs
-- There are a half dozen different ways of trusting a CA
+- There are a half dozen different ways used to add CAs
-  - Path to the PEM for the CA cert
+  - Path to the PEM for the CA cert (curl)
   - Various types of binary stores
     - PKCS12
-    - JKS
+    - JKS (Tomcat)
-    - NSS DB
+    - NSS DB (Firefox)
-  - Add to the system truststore
   - Place CA PEM in special directory (Docker)
+  - Add to the system truststore (nuclear option)